 Duress Alarm means a silent security alarm signal generated by the entry of a designated code into an Arming Station that signals an alarm user is under duress and turns off the system.

-Economic Empowerment Priority Applicant means an applicant who demonstrated and continues to demonstrate three or more of the following criteria
+Economic Empowerment Priority Applicant means an applicant who was certified by the Commission as such in 2018, and continues to meet three or more of the following six criteria, at least one of which shall be a majority-equity-ownership criterion:

+Majority-Equity-Ownership Criteria:

-majority of ownership belongs to people who have lived for five of the preceding ten years in an Area of Disproportionate Impact, as determined by the Commission.majority of ownership has held one or more previous positions where the primary population served were disproportionately impacted, or where primary responsibilities included economic education, resource provision or empowerment to disproportionately impacted individuals or communities. majority of the ownership is made up of individuals from Black, African American, Hispanic or Latino descent.
+A majority of ownership belongs to people who have lived for five of the preceding ten years in an Area of Disproportionate Impact, as determined by the Commission.

+A majority of ownership has held one or more previous positions where the primary population served were disproportionately impacted, or where primary responsibilities included economic education, resource provision or empowerment to disproportionately impacted individuals or communities.

+A majority of the ownership is made up of individuals from Black, African American, Hispanic or Latino descent.

+Additional Criteria:

-t least 51% of current employees or subcontractors reside in Areas of Disproportionate Impact and by the first day of business, the ratio will meet or exceed 75%.
+At least 51% of current employees or subcontractors reside in Areas of Disproportionate Impact and by the first day of business, the ratio will meet or exceed 75%.

-t least 51% of employees or subcontractors have drug-related CORI and are otherwise legally employable in Cannabis enterprises.
+At least 51% of employees or subcontractors have drug-related CORI and are otherwise legally employable in Cannabis enterprises.

-ther significant articulable demonstration of past experience in or business practices that promote economic empowerment in Areas of Disproportionate Impact.
+Other significant articulable demonstration of past experience in or business practices that promote economic empowerment in Areas of Disproportionate Impact.

 This applicant has priority for the purposes of the review of its license application.

-Edible Marijuana-infused Products (Edible MIPs) means a Marijuana infused Product (MIP) that is to be consumed by humans by eating or drinking.
+Edibles means a Marijuana Product that is to be consumed by humans by eating or drinking.
 These products, when created or sold by a Marijuana Establishment or an MTC, shall not be considered a food or a drug as defined in

 M.G.L. c.
 94, § 1.